Encyclopedia … combined with a great Buyer's Guide!

 For lower pulse energies, mode-locked fiber laser products can be attractive due to their potentially low fabrication cost.
 Their setups can be fairly compact and robust, provided that an all-fiber setup containing only polarization-maintaining fibers can be used.
 Maximum performance is often achievable only by incorporating bulk-optical components, but the specific advantages of fiber optics are then often lost.
 In particular, it is problematic to require coupling of free-space laser beams into single-mode fibers, where micrometer-precise alignment is required and a single dust particle may seriously affect the performance.

 Fiber lasers are in many respects very different from their bulk laser counterparts.
 These are not only quantitative differences; partly there are entirely new mechanisms forming and influencing the generated pulses, and qualitatively different operation regimes which are not required for bulk lasers and more difficult to analyze and optimize.
 A good understanding of such mechanisms, complemented with numerical modeling, is required in order to realize mode-locked fiber lasers with high performance and good stability as required for an industrial product.
 A first step towards the realization of a mode-locked fiber laser meeting certain specifications is to identify the most appropriate principle of operation for given output specifications.
+For finding the right parameters, numerical simulations are indispensable for exploring the large parameter space within a reasonable time.

 Case Study